Top 10 John Deacon Queen Songs

 #10 – Staying Power

-Because of John Deacon’s familiarity with Motown music, it was his rhythm guitar that began “Staying Power” as a song that was featured on the 1982 album, Hot Space.
-Although not charted as a hit, this was a song that saw Queen dabble further into light disco.
-This was a song that celebrated a couple’s ability to survive in a world that seems to split people apart more often than bring them together.
-Although this song was designed to glorify a tried and true relationship between two people, this also painted the reality Queen was able to do so as a group.
+Because of John Deacon’s familiarity with Motown music, his rhythm guitar began “Staying Power” as a song featured on the 1982 album Hot Space.
+Although not charted as a hit, this song saw Queen dabble further into light disco.
+This song celebrated a couple’s survival ability in a world that seems to split people apart more often than bring them together.
+Although this song was designed to glorify a tried and trustworthy relationship between two people, this also painted the reality that Queen could do so as a group.
 Although this didn’t become a commercially successful song, it did allow Deacon to expose more of himself as an artist.
-He grew up as a fan of soul music, which was poured into his role as Queen’s bass guitarist.
+He grew up as a soul music fan, which was poured into his role as Queen’s bass guitarist.

 #9 – Pain Is So Close to Pleasure